Justify 音标拼音: [dʒ'ʌstəf

 英文字典中文字典相关资料:

-JUSTIFY | English meaning - Cambridge Dictionary JUSTIFY definition: 1 to give or to be a good reason for: 2 If you justify yourself, you give a good reason for what… Learn more
+JUSTIFY | definition in the Cambridge English Dictionary JUSTIFY meaning: 1 to give or to be a good reason for: 2 If you justify yourself, you give a good reason for what… Learn more

-JUSTIFY definition and meaning | Collins English Dictionary To justify a decision, action, or idea means to show or prove that it is reasonable or necessary
+JUSTIFY definition in American English | Collins English Dictionary To justify a decision, action, or idea means to show or prove that it is reasonable or necessary No argument can justify a war